techistory/techistory/git_for_dinosaurs.md

 Git is like SCLM with a lot more bells and whistles.
-Note, SYS is the key and where all the action is.
-In Git, the "SYS" entity is an exquisitly versioned code museusm that maintains a complete copy of every version of every module in the repository.
-The Git equivalent of PRD is merely the visible top layer of the archealogical history of the code this in the multi-versioned SYS.
+Note, SCLM SYS is the key metaphor and where all the action is.
+In Git, the "SYS" entity is an exquisitly versioned code museum that maintains a complete copy of every version of every module in a given branch of the repository.
+The Git equivalent of SCLM PRD is merely the visible top layer (most recent version) of the archealogical history of the code in that (SYS) branch.
+Each branch is a separate SCLM SYS/PRD.

+Think of a Git branch as a push-down stack where the most recently added element is "PRD" and the entire stack (including PRD) is "SYS".

 - SCLM DEV - Untracked (by Git) local computer changes.
 Is "empty" when there are no changes compared to "PRD".
 - SCLM INT - Git staging area (where ADDed changed stuff sits before commit).